banner

 Attendees will be awarded the Certificate of Proficiency upon passing the MCQ exam and fulfilling all certification requirements.

-• Paid-up ASCI membership – apply or renew at www.asci-heart.org
+• Paid up ASCI member—please apply or renew your membership at www.asci-heart.org

-• Submit Log Book documenting at least 100 cardiac CT cases performed or observed with workstation analysis (Download here)
+• Log book of proof of at least 100 cases of cardiac CT performed or observed with workstation analysis.

-You may begin collecting your cases before or after the certification course in May 2026.
-Submit the completed log book to the ASCI Secretariat after the MCQ examination.
+You can proceed to collect your cases as soon as possible and before or after the certification course is conducted in May 2026.
+Submit completed log book to ASCI administration Office in Korea after the MCQ examination.

 Email: office@asci-heart.org